 - Custom made: Custom made invitations can be made on a number of different invitation-making websites.
 You can make the exact invitation you want with design, color, and theme.
 However, these tend to be a little more expensive than store-bought invitations.

-- DIY: Sometimes with custom made invitations, they may not have what you’re looking for in their options.
+- DIY: DIY: Sometimes, with custom-made digital birthday invitations, they may not have what you’re looking for in their options.
 Making DIY invitations will give you the exact invitation you want and at a fraction of the price of custom made invitations.
 You do, however, have to make these yourself, which can be time-consuming but also a ton of fun!

 - Order Food.
 Food ordering is the next stage.
 The majority of parents might believe that this is an easy task, but you should be aware of a variety of allergies and dietary restrictions before feeding other parents’ kids.